nickfargo/state/README.md

 ### Black-box opacity

 Apart from the addition of the `object.state()` method, a call to `state()` makes no other modifications to a stateful object’s interface.
-Methods of the object that are reimplemented within the state expression are replaced on the object itself with special **delegator** functions, which will forward method calls to the appropriate state’s version of that method.
-This feature is implemented *opaquely* and *non-destructively*: consumers of the object need not be aware of which states are active in the object, or even that a concept of state exists at all, and a call to `object.state().root().destroy()` will restore the object to its original condition.
+Methods are replaced with delegators, which forward method calls to the current state.
+This is implemented *opaquely* and *non-destructively*: consumers of the object need not be aware of which states are active in the object, or even that a concept of state exists at all, and a call to `object.state().root().destroy()` will restore the object to its original condition.

 ### Expressive power